UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 }
 ```

-Imports will be implicitly treated as manifests (see the next section), but *without* manifest keys.
+If you import a file name explicitly, then it will be treated as a 'manifest request' and the file will be automatically loaded (but the file *won't* have a manifest key assigned to it).
 You can have a file in multiple manifest and import sections.

 #### Transitive loading: `#manifest`